 MHC will use a ranking process to select projects for funding.
-Applications will be subject to a subsidy layering review of all sources of financing to determine that HTF fills a financing gap and does not result in federal funds providing excess in subsidy.
-Projects that will use Housing Tax Credits will undergo a separate review under the Housing Tax Credit Qualified Allocation Plan and procedures.
+Applications will be subject to a subsidy layering review of sources of financing to determine that HTF financing gap and does not result in federal funds providing excess in subsidy.

+ProjectsthatwiluseHousingTaxCreditswilundergoaseparatereviewunderthe Housing Tax Credit Qualified Allocation Plan and procedures.
 Applications with incomplete supporting documentation will not be considered for funding.
 Applicants will receive a letter of rejection and may re-submit during subsequent competitive processes.
 The application process consists of two steps:

-1) Threshold Review - Does the application meet Threshold requirements to be considered for funding (Addendum 1);

-Applications are reviewed for completeness.
+- 1) Threshold Review Does the application meet Threshold requirements to be considered for funding (Addendum 1); - Applications are reviewed for completeness.
 Applicants will be notified if documentation provided is unclear and will have 3 calendar days to clarify requested items.
 This does not apply to missing items.
 MHC will permit such additional documentation and/or

 - clarification to be provided electronically unless a document with an original signature is required.
 Complete applications will proceed to scoring. - 2) Application Scoring Applications must score a minimum of 75 on a 100-point scale to be considered for funding.
-(Addendum 2) - Regardless of strict numerical ranking, the Selection Criteria does not operate to vest in an applicant or development any right to a reservation or allocation of HTF in any amount.
+(Addendum2) - Regardless of strict numerical ranking, the Selection Criteria does not operate to vest in an applicant or development any right to a reservation or allocation of HTF in any amount.
 Further, notwithstanding the point ranking system set forth above, MHC reserves the right and shall have the power to allocate funds to a development irrespective of its point ranking, if such intended allocation is: - 1) In compliance with 24 CFR Part 93, of the National Housing Trust Fund regulations - 2) In furtherance of the housing goals stated herein; and - 3) Determined by MHC to be in the interests of the citizens of the State of Mississippi